yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 # FAQ

 ### What is Aligned's objective?

-Aligned’s mission is to extend Ethereum’s zero-knowledge capabilities.
-We are certain that zero-knowledge proofs will have a key role in the future of blockchains and computation.
-We don’t exactly know what that future will look like, but we are certain it will be built on Ethereum.
+Aligned is creating the foundation for a trustless, verifiable internet.
+Our vertically integrated stack empowers developers to build applications across finance, AI, and other sectors with one-click solutions for wallets, rollups, and zero-knowledge services on Ethereum.
+We’re focused on enabling provable execution in a world where institutional trust is increasingly fragile.

-The question we want to share is: If we are sure that zero-knowledge proofs are the future of Ethereum, but we don't know which of the many possible zero-knowledge futures will win, **then how do we build infrastructure for Ethereum to make it compatible with any future zero-knowledge proving system?**
+By providing the tools for trust to be integrated into every layer of application infrastructure, we’re enabling developers to create verifiable systems that can be trusted across a wide range of use cases.
+Aligned is here to enable a future where trust is not assumed, but proven by design.

-### What are the security guarantees and trust assumptions of Aligned?
+### What are the security guarantees and trust assumptions of Aligned's Proof Verification Layer?

-Aligned verifies proofs by having the operators re-execute the verification code for each proof and, if all of the proofs are valid, each of them signs a message containing a commitment to the proof and public input or the root of the batch.
+Aligned's Proof Verification Layer verifies proofs by having the operators re-execute the verification code for each proof and, if all of the proofs are valid, each of them signs a message containing a commitment to the proof and public input or the root of the batch.
 The aggregator is responsible for receiving the signatures, checking the quorum, performing the aggregation and sending them to Ethereum.

 - 67% of the operators behaving dishonestly to be able to submit false proofs.
 - 33% of the operators colluding to censor a batch of proofs or task.
 However, in the case of a batch, the operators can only censor the whole batch, but not a particular proof included in it.